nielsvv08/brawlbox/README.md

 pip install poetry
 ```

-Then, move to the correct directory to create a virtual environment and install the dependencies by running these commands.
+Then, move to the correct directory in order to create a virtual environment and install the dependencies by running these two commands.

 ```sh
 cd brawlbox